-The Operation Parameters Present subfield is set 1 to indicate the presence of the Operation Parameters sub- field in the STA Info field; otherwise set to 0.
+(#15951) TGbe editor: Please change every instance of “Operation Update Type equal to 0”, “operation update type equal to 0” and “Operation Update Type subfield equal to 0” to “Reconfiguration Operation Type subfield equal to 1” in D3.0.
+Please change every instance of “Operation Update Type subfield set to 0” and “operation update type set to 0” to “Reconfiguration Operation Type subfield set to 1” in D3.0.
+Please change any remaining instance of “Operation Update Type” and “operation update type” to “Reconfiguration Operation Type” in D3.0.

+(#15952)

-The STA Info field consists of fields whose presence is indicated by the subfields of the STA Control field.
-The subfields in the STA Info field appear in the same order as their corresponding presence subfield in the STA Control field.
+The STA Info field consists of fields whose presence is indicated by the subfields of the STA Control field (#15953)and by the Reconfiguration Operation Type subfield value. (#15954)

 The format of the STA Info field is defined in Figure 9-1002y (STA Info field format for the Reconfigura- tion Multi-Link element).